Numerical simulation of common envelope stage in close binary systems: comparison between Newtonian and modified gravity: The stable model of red giant in simulations and binary system setup

 \subsection{Binary system of a red giant and a white dwarf}

-We model the phase of the common envelope of a binary system consisting of a red giant (RG) and a white dwarf (WD).
+We model the phase of the common envelope of a binary system consisting of a RG and a WD.
 This stage of evolution takes place when the outer layers of the RG begin to fall on the second component, during which the core of the RG and the WD enter a fast inspiral (see \cite{Ohlmann_2016}).
 In this process, part of the gas of the RG shell ejects into space, and the rest of it forms a common spherical envelope with a core in the form of a close binary system of two white dwarfs.
 Thanks to the finite volume hydrodynamics moving-mesh code AREPO, this numerical experiment can be carried out with great accuracy, which will not only determine the GR deviations from the Newtonian gravity, but will also result in more precise testing of the parameters of modified gravity considered below.

-Since the core of the RG is at a relatively large distance from a WD, equal to about $55 \cdot R_{\odot}$, there is no sense to take into account the GR or modified gravity in the core.
+We can expect that due to relatively small densities of giant stars the corresponding field in center of such star and around is very close to Newtonian and we don't take into account corrections from general relativity (GR) or modified gravity (MG) in field of RG.
 In such conditions, we consider the evolution of the phase of the CE of the binary system, there a large contribution to the accretion of the substance of the RG to the WD is made by the GR and MG, near the WD.
 The core of the RG is a gravitation-only particle similar to a companion - a WD.
 As a result, the model consists of two gravitation-only particles (a WD and a RG nucleus - “core cells”), a gas atmosphere of a RG and a background gas (“gas cells”) that fills the entire space.